-- (1) for all of our potential infrastructure investments - (2) for a majority of our potential infrastructure investments - (3) for a minority of our potential infrastructure investments
+- o (1) for all of our potential infrastructure investments - o (2) for a majority of our potential infrastructure investments - (3) for a minority of our potential infrastructure investments - ☑ (G) We incorporate ESG due diligence findings in all of our relevant investment process documentation in the same manner as other key due diligence, e.g. commercial, accounting and legal

-Image: (H) Our investment committee (or an equivalent decision-making body) is ultimately responsible for ensuring all ESG due diligence is completed in the same manner as for other key due diligence, e.g. commercial, accounting and legal Select from dropdown list
+- (1) for all of our potential infrastructure investments - o (2) for a majority of our potential infrastructure investments - o (3) for a minority of our potential infrastructure investments - ☑ (H) Our investment committee (or an equivalent decision-making body) is ultimately responsible for ensuring all ESG due diligence is completed in the same manner as for other key due diligence, e.g. commercial, accounting and legal o (J) We do not conduct due diligence on material ESG factors for potential infrastructure investments

-- (1) for all of our potential infrastructure investments - (2) for a majority of our potential infrastructure investments - (3) for a minority of our potential infrastructure investments
+- (1) for all of our potential infrastructure investments - o (2) for a majority of our potential infrastructure investments - o (3) for a minority of our potential infrastructure investments